michael-allram/travelcounsellor/readme.md

 * We keep the main files (html + php) in the top directory.
 * CSS and JS files are kept in subdirectories.
-* Project Material (for example Powerpoint Slides for the project presentation) are stored in the subfolder "Project-Files"
+* Project Material (for example Powerpoint Slides for the project presentation) are stored in the subfolder "Documentation"

 ## Technical hints